Hearts of Iron IV: Military and combat

+Politics, diplomacy, and autonomy

-Hearts of Iron IV also attempts to recreate the complex diplomatic relationships of the day.
-Nations may undertake a variety of diplomatic actions; they may sign non-aggression pacts, guarantee the independence of other nations, and offer or request military access, amongst other things.
+Hearts of Iron IV also attempts to recreate the complex diplomatic relationships of the late 1930s.
+Nations may undertake a variety of diplomatic actions; they may sign non-aggression pacts, guarantee the independence of other nations, and grant or request military access, amongst other things.
 Another key feature of diplomacy is the ability to create a faction or invite other nations to an existing one.
-Factions represent the main alliances of the era, like the Axis and Allies (for gameplay purposes, real-world factions like the Axis and Allies are split into numerous smaller factions, like the Comintern, the Chinese United Front, and the Greater East Asian Co-Prosperity Sphere).
+Factions represent the main alliances of the era, like the Axis and Allies.
+For gameplay purposes, real-world factions like the Axis and Allies are split into numerous smaller factions, like the Comintern, the Chinese United Front, the American Commonwealth (which later joins the Allies), and the Greater East Asia Co-Prosperity Sphere.
 Faction members may assist each other in wars, making faction members precious assets.
-Some more clandestine diplomatic actions are also available.
-For example, the player may justify war against other nations, spread their ideology abroad, or stage a coup.
+The expansion No Compromise, No Surrender introduced new faction mechanics beyond those previously listed, such as faction goals, rules, research, military operations, intelligence, initiative, and influence.
+Other diplomatic actions are also available, such as coups, war justification, and influencing other nations with their ideology.

 Countries in the game may be democratic, communist, fascist, or non-aligned.
-Each of the four ideologies has advantages and disadvantages; for example, fascist nations can go to war with other countries easily, but other nations are not as willing to trade with them as they are with democratic countries.
-If a nation's ideology is non-aligned, then it can be several things.
-For an example, if the German Reich loses a civil war, a monarchist party is created, which is non-aligned.
-If a different ideology becomes too popular in a country, a referendum may be held that will peacefully convert the nation to the most popular ideology.
+Each of the four ideologies has advantages and disadvantages; for example, fascist nations can go to war with other countries easily, but other nations are not as willing to trade with them.
+At the other end, democratic nations have difficulty invading other countries, but they can more easily guarantee the independence of any nation.
+If a nation's ideology is democratic, it may hold elections that allow party popularity to shift without the use of political power.
+If a nation's ideology is non-aligned, then it can be several things, such as a monarchy, dictatorship, or an anarchy.
+For example, if the German Reich opposes Adolf Hitler, it is possible to bring back the German Empire (monarchy), which is non-aligned.
+Accordingly, if the anarchists win the Spanish Civil War, they are non-aligned as well.
+If a different ideology becomes too popular in a country, a referendum may be held to convert the nation to that ideology peacefully.
 Otherwise, ideologies may come to power violently through coups, civil wars, or forced subjugation by a foreign power.